blimmer/1up-git-skills-talk/README.md

 You can view the slides [here](https://blimmer.github.io/1up-git-skills-talk).

+## Original Version
+This is a revamped version of a talk I gave in 2015.
+If you want to view that talk, please check out the [v1 branch](https://github.com/blimmer/1up-git-skills-talk/tree/v1).

 ## Contributing
 Found a problem in the slides?
 Please open a PR or issue!